Saawariya

 Saawariya is a 2007 Indian Hindi-language musical romance film directed and produced by Sanjay Leela Bhansali, based on Fyodor Dostoevsky's 1848 short story White Nights.
 The film marked the debuts of Ranbir Kapoor and Sonam Kapoor.
 It was the last film appearance of both Zohra Sehgal and Begum Para before their deaths.
 Co-produced by Sony Pictures Entertainment, it is the first Indian film to receive a North American release by a Hollywood studio and is one of the first Indian films to be released on Blu-ray Disc.

-Saawariya was released on 9 November 2007, and emerged as a commercial disaster.
-It received mixed-to-negative reviews upon release, with praise towards its soundtrack, production design, grand artistic approach and performances of the cast; however criticism towards its story, screenplay and pacing.
+Saawariya was released on 9 November 2007 and received mixed-to-negative reviews upon release, with praise towards its soundtrack, production design, grand artistic approach and performances of the cast; however criticism towards its story, screenplay and pacing, and emerged as a commercial disaster.
+Despite the film's underperformance, the film has become a cult classic over the years.

 At the 53rd Filmfare Awards, Saawariya received 6 nominations, including Best Supporting Actress (Rani Mukerji) and Best Music Director (Monty Sharma), and won Best Male Debut (Ranbir Kapoor) and Best Male Playback Singer (Shaan for "Jab Se Tere Naina").

 Plot

-The story is narrated by Gulabji, a prostitute who frequents RK Bar, the town's most luxurious club.
-The bar's lead singer, Raj, whom she affectionately calls "Saawariya" ("beloved"), is a free-spirited and kindhearted man.
-Despite knowing what Gulab does, Raj is friendly to her, and unlike other men, is kind to the other prostitutes, trying to brighten their sad lives.
-When he tells Gulab that he needs a job and somewhere to stay, she tells him that there is only one woman who'll give him a place to stay: Lillian – but she allows only those she likes.

-Raj meets Lillian and they have an emotional conversation, during which Lillian reveals she had a son who left her many years ago to join the army and never returned.
-She lets Raj stay with her because he reminds her of her long-lost son.
-That night, Raj meets a mysterious girl.
-He tries to talk to her, but under the wrong impression, she shouts at him to go away.
-Raj tells her that he will, on the condition that he would escort her to safety, lest someone with bad intentions trouble her.
-As predicted by Raj, a drunkard begins following her and Raj saves her from him.
-After that, she allows him to escort her home.
-Raj discovers her name is Sakina and falls in love with her.